github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 sparse index
 ```

 The search results would include all documents containing both the terms `sparse` and `index`, in any order.
-As examples, it would match a file containing `SparseIndexVector`, or even the phrase `index for sparse trees`.
+As examples, it would match a file containing `SparseIndexVector`, a file with the phrase `index for sparse trees`, and even a file named `index.txt` that contains the term `sparse`.

 Searching for multiple terms separated by whitespace is the equivalent to the search `hello AND world`.
 Other boolean operations, such as `hello OR world`, are also supported in the new code search (beta).
 For more information about boolean operations, see "[Using boolean operations](#using-boolean-operations)."